mjmor/devnotes/docs/webdev/drupal.md

 ## Planning a Drupal Site
 ![Drupal Planning Diagram](../assets/drupal-planning.png)

+## Learning Resources

+* [SimplyTest](https://simplytest.me/) - select a module and drupal version and spin up a drupal instance instantly.
+* [Drupalize.me](https://drupalize.me/) – paid content with roles from core developer up to content editor and admins.

 ## Content Types

 A content type is a type of content with a collection of fields (values or references).
 A new content type may be needed when: